 Kauai Waterfalls FAQs

 Nope!
-There’s really easy lookout from the side of the road where you can get a great view of this Kauai waterfall.
+There’s a really easy lookout from the side of the road where you can get a great view of this Kauai waterfall.
 And a really popular way to see this Kauai waterfall is to hop on a helicopter tour!

 Sort of.
-It’s an extremely difficult hike and it’s on private property, so it’s at your own risk.
+It’s an extremely difficult hike, and it’s on private property, so it’s at your own risk.
 I don’t recommend it for children unless they’re teens who have experience hiking.

-Best Waterfalls in Kauai Wrap Up
+Best Waterfalls in Kauai Wrap-Up

-1. Thanks for the great list!
+Thanks for the great list!
 As a Kauai resident, it’s important to note that kipu is permanently closed and has been for over 8 years.
 Also, many if these are probably not suitable to bring children along, which might be an important side note, since your website is traveling with kids.
 But I did enjoy the article!
 Mahalo 🙂

-• Thanks so much for the feedback!
+Thanks so much for the feedback!
 It had been my understanding that while Kipu Kai has been closed via land, people could still see Kipu Kai via private boat tours and helicopter rides.
 While my site is aimed at family with kids, that also includes tweens and teens, so I like to offer an array of suggestions.